Limousine liberal

 The term references limousines as a symbol of affluence.

-Limousine liberal and latte liberal are pejorative terms used to illustrate perceived hypocritical behavior by affluent liberals and other people of upper-class or upper-middle class status.
-Related terms include "champagne socialist", "silver-spoon socialist", "Mercedes Marxist", and "Red nobility".
+Limousine liberal is a pejorative term originating in the United States to describe affluent individuals who publicly champion liberal or progressive policies aimed at addressing inequality and social issues (such as expansive welfare programs, strict environmental regulations, or permissive criminal justice reforms) while their substantial wealth and insulated lifestyles exempt them from bearing the primary costs or disruptions these policies impose on lower-income or working-class populations.
+Related terms include "latte liberal", "liberal elite", "Brahmin Left", "champagne socialist", "silver-spoon socialist", "Mercedes Marxist", "Gangnam leftist", and "Red nobility".

 Formation and early use

 Procaccino campaign

 Democratic New York City mayoral hopeful Mario Procaccino coined the term "limousine liberal" to characterize incumbent mayor John Lindsay and his wealthy Manhattan backers during a heated 1969 campaign.
 Historian David Callahan says that Procaccino: